-The streaming video environment is more crowded than ever these days, and not to be left out, Apple has its own subscription video service, Apple TV+, scheduled to launch later this year.
+The streaming video environment is more crowded than ever these days, and not to be left out, Apple has its own subscription video service, Apple TV+, scheduled to launch November 1.

 With so many options out there, cord-cutters have a lot to consider when it comes to deciding which streaming service to invest in.
 Of course, one of the biggest factors will be just how compelling each service’s movies and television shows are.
 In order to help you make an informed decision, here’s everything we know is coming to Apple TV+, as well as everything that’s been rumored so far.